HugoRLA/escamboapp/README.md

 * Check how money-rails works with i18n

+* Add a markdown editor for the ads (the one from the tutorial does not work well)

 `Bugs`

 * In the backoffice, in the tab Admins, is missing the lines in the Header